 I use various techniques in my clay work to produce the textures and forms.
-I naturally prefer hand building but also like to utilise the energy of the wheel to bring freshness and spontaneity into the work.
-I spent some time learning from Shozo Michikawa how to use the energy of the wheel to produce textures and forms.
-In recent years, whilst recuperating from frozen shoulders and unable to throw I have been developing the techniques I now use.
+I prefer hand building but also like to use the wheel to bring a sense of energy and spontaneity into the work.
+I spent some time learning from Shozo Michikawa how to use this energy of the wheel to produce textures and forms.
+Then whilst recuperating from a shoulder injury, and unable to throw, I developed my own techniques which I continue to use.
 Starting with a solid lump of clay the pieces are hand formed by texturing and stretching.
-I start with an idea of the shape I want but allow the clay to dictate much of the process which varies according the type of clay and how soft or firm it is.
+I start with an idea of the shape I want but allow the clay to dictate much of the process.
+It varies according the type of clay and how soft or firm it is.
 Coils are added to finish rims or form galleries for lids.
 I particularly like making pieces without foot rings, so that the natural desire of the clay to swell into a curved base results in a pot which moves gently as you walk by enticing you to put out a hand to steady it and feel its texture.

 To see more of my working processes take a look at this film by Ben Boswell.